 DUNEDIN.
 Arthur Barnett.
 Sold in 2015.
 "In busy periods, she received money and dockets via the pneumatic Lamson metal tubes which ran through the store and sent back the correct change in return capsules."
 Otago Daily Times, 14 Sep.
 2015

 DUNEDIN.
 D.I.C.
 (Drapery Importing Company), High Street.
 "Another American invention, the cash railway, has been introduced to the colony, and the D.I.C.
 Company has been the first to adopt it, having had a 10-station cash railway fitted up in their warehouse...
 A species of light aerial tramway is adopted, and small wooden cash boxes are propelled along it to and from the cashier's desk.
 The motive power is given by means of india-rubber springs.
 Slender steel wires radiate from the cashier's desk to the sales stations...
 An easy downward pull of a few inches upon a cord pendant from the machine puts the spring in operation and automatically releases the car...
-The apparatus in D.I.C's premises has been fitted up by Mr E.G.Emery. " Otago Witness, 16 May 1889, p.
+The apparatus in D.I.C's premises has been fitted up by Mr E.G.Emery, who has introduced the cash railway to this colony on behalf of Mr E.G.Rowlands, of Melbourne, the sole proprietor of the invention for the Australasian colonies...
+Mr G.S.Brodrick, the manager of the Dunedin Loan and Finance Company, has been appointed agent for this colony " Otago Witness, 16 May 1889, p.
 15

 DUNEDIN, D.S.A.
 (Drapery Supply Association), 105-115 George Street.
 "It possesses the latest Electric Cash Railway system, the only one of the kind in the South Island."
 Otago Daily Times, 7 Oct.
 1913, p.
 9